 The Easiest Guide to Creating a Lesson Plan Template

 Teachers have a lot on their plates when it comes to creating lesson plans for their students.
 Not only do they have to be knowledgeable in the subject matter, but they also need to plan out the various activities for student engagement.
-In this blog post, learn how to create a lesson plan template for your lessons so that you can quickly and efficiently put together monthly & yearly class plans.
+In this blog, learn how to create a lesson plan template for your lessons so that you can quickly and efficiently put together monthly & yearly class plans.

 To start off, what is a lesson plan?